rezamauliadi/slate/source/includes/getting-started/_signature.md

 ## Signature

 Signature is used to secure your request API, to avoid attackers change your payload.
 Signature is optional, by default it is disabled.
-Signature only for API that related to [Disbursement](#disbursement).
+Signature only for API that related to **Disbursement**.

 ```php
 <?php